nolash/go-vise/README.md

 - All symbols declared in `MAP` **must** be used for all template renderings of a specific node.

 Any code compiler or checked **should** generate an error on any orphaned `LOAD` or `MAP` symbols as described above.

+### Signals

+Signal may be set when executing of external code symbols, and may be used as a simple exception mechanism.

+The signal flag arguments should only set a single flag to be tested.
+If more than one flag is set, the first flag matched will be used as the trigger.

 ## Rendering